 Self-Harm Is Not A Coping Mechanism

 Self-harm is dangerous and unsustainable.
-Drug abuse runs the risk of overdose, disease, and other complications.
+Drug misuse runs the risk of overdose, disease, and other complications.
 Cutting could lead to infection, or even death if I accidentally cut too deeply and nicked an artery.
 It is effective in combating some PTSD symptoms, but only for a while.
 Eventually, the constancy of pain in my limbs prevented me from dissociating when I needed to.
 My flashbacks stopped when I drew blood, but then returned later, because I wasn’t actually facing what was causing them, or stopping them in any meaningful way.
 Afterall, though my abuser stopped beating me when he made me bleed, he always started up again another time.

 Cutting is not a coping mechanism.
 It may act as one temporarily, but ultimately, it is a symptom of the PTSD.
 It has been years since I cut myself.
 My scars are healed.
 Sometimes I think about it.
 Some days I crave the sensation of the cool blade biting into my skin, but most of the time, it doesn’t even cross my mind.
 There are better ways to cope, and I’m glad that I have them.
 And, it’s pretty awesome to be able to wear shorts and tank tops without embarrassment.